 Our history started in the school year 1990/1991 when in the attic of a family house the first 60 students started to attend the first 7 courses.
 The situation has been changing throughout the years and at present we have got students in 18 (1 of Russian language) group courses and 30 (3 of Russian language) solo courses.
 Some of the students have been with us for all these years and English has become their faithful companion.
-In 27 years we had 3077 people in our courses.
-Out of those 720 completed higher level coures.
+Since we started we have had more than 3150 people in our courses.
+Out of those more than 800 completed higher level coures.

 Our courses have developed reasonable continuity so that the students motivation and interest in language learning as well as their language knowledge in general rise.
 Many courses have their so called “shadow parallels” because some of the students are able to proceed very quickly, whereas the others need more time and space.
 Our students can also attend two courses: a lower one and more advanced one.
 Learning to learn and take responsibility for the results is a long process.